Automatic.css introduced support for color-scheme (dark mode) in v2.7.

 How to Activate Color Scheme

-In the dashboard, navigate to the Palette tab.
+In the dashboard, navigate to the Palette tab and find the area titled Color Scheme.

 Users can set their preference for light or dark settings in their operating system.
 This is true for desktops, laptops, tablets, and phones.